-As a birth photographer, I'm asked to capture some of the most important stories of a family's life.
+My name is Monet Nicole, and as a birth photographer, I’m asked to capture some of the most important stories of a family’s life.
 I step into their birthing space and document the small and big moments that unfold.
-I tell the story of their son or daughter's entrance into the world.
+I tell the story of their son or daughter’s entrance into the world.
 The struggle, the fear, the pain, the joy.

 These stories are beautiful stories.

 But in the world of social media, I often see just one type of birth story held up as the ideal: an unmedicated vaginal birth (ideally at home, in the water), where a beautiful woman labors peacefully and then clutches a just-born baby to her chest.
 As a birth photographer, I’ve captured some of these births, and yes, they are beautiful.

 But I’ve also seen beauty in other places.
 I’ve also found immense inspiration at births that take place in the hospital and in the operating room.

 C-section moms are beautiful